 The clinical diagnosis of voice disorders relies on both the physical examination of laryngeal function and perceptual assessment of the acoustic output.
 While physical examination via endoscopy is the current gold standard for diagnosis, laryngoscopy and/or stroboscopy requires clinical expertise, and limited access to these clinical specialists may delay diagnosis.
-Perceptual assessment based on sound encoded within the voice signal is noninvasive, easily acquired, and has the potential to accelerate and/or
+Perceptual assessment based on sound encoded within the speech signal is non-invasive and easily acquired, and has the potential to accelerate diagnosis; however, perceptual assessment of voice quality is subjective, and inter- and intra-rater reliability is highly influenced by clinician background, training, and experience.1